chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 {{< note >}}

-In case of if you are using the Managed AWS Service the you need to create a [snapshot-role](/automate/managed_services/#opensearch-setup) for opensearch.
+In case of if you are using the Managed AWS Service you need to create a [snapshot-role](/automate/managed_services/#opensearch-setup) for OpenSearch.

 {{< /note >}}

 #### Configuration in Provision host

-1. Create a toml say, `automate.toml`.
+1. Create a .toml say, `automate.toml`.

 Refer to the content for the `automate.toml` file below: